 Do You Sell Cameras That Take Nice Photos?

 While I didn’t know it at the time, I was starting to develop my photography style.
 My initial decisions were derived from a disappointing experience.

 Isn’t that the way it’s supposed to work?
 Who hasn’t heard someone say that your camera must take nice photos?
 At the time, I believed it.

 After buying a Nikon DSLR, I went out into the colorful world expecting to come home with beautiful images from my expensive new toy.

-Yeah, that didn't work out like I expected.
+Yeah, that didn’t work out as I expected.
 My photos still sucked.